rexiah23/frontend-taskmanager/README.md

 ### Setup
 In the terminal, run these commands:
-1. Delete the .env file if you want to connect to the local server.
+1. Delete the .env file if you want to connect to the local server (by default is connected to heroku hosted server).
 2. Install dependencies with `npm install`.

 To start the frontend: